Advocates call on Gov. Josh Shapiro to close a Berks County youth center that holds immigrant children

 However, a 2025 rule change now allows ORR to consider a potential sponsor’s immigration status, and to share that information with enforcement agencies.
 The Immigrant Legal Resource Center in San Francisco says that discourages undocumented family members from becoming sponsors, leaving children in government custody longer and hurting their well-being.

-“It is immoral and unimaginable that in our backyard, children are being held in such violence and unsafe conditions,” said Gaby Lopez, lead organizer in Reading for the Make The Road, which works to help immigrants.
+“It is immoral and unimaginable that in our backyard, children are being held in such violence and unsafe conditions,” said Gaby Lopez, lead organizer in Reading for Make The Road, which works to help immigrants.
 “Children need to be with their loved ones.”

 The United States needs an immigration system that welcomes those who come here to share their talents and be part of the American story, she said, not one that replicates the violence they experienced in their homelands.

-“Gov. Shapiro,” she said, “issue an emergency removal order now, and protect families across Pennsylvania now.”
+“Gov. Shapiro,” she said, “Issue an emergency removal order now, and protect families across Pennsylvania now.”